nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ```

 The report is an html file, which you can download and open in your browser.
 Take a few minutes to look through the report and see if you can identify some opportunities for adjusting resources.
+Make sure to click on the tabs that show the utilization results as a percentage of what was allocated.
 There is some [documentation](https://www.nextflow.io/docs/latest/reports.html) describing all the available features.

 **TODO: insert images**